microsoft/terraform-provider-fabric/docs/guides/troubleshooting.md

 - Check if your SPN, MSI or User that is used for Provider authentication is added to Fabric `Capacity administrators`.
 - Check if your Fabric Capacity is not in the `paused` state.
 - Majority of Fabric Items require to have Fabric Capacity assigned to the workspace.
-If you manage Workspace using [`fabric_workspace` resource](../resources/workspace.md), ensure that you have assigned Fabric Capacity to the Workspace.
+If you manage Workspace using [`fabric_workspace`](../resources/workspace.md) resource, ensure that you have assigned Fabric Capacity to the Workspace.

 ### I am getting error `Unable to find Capacity...`

-- Check if your SPN, MSI or User that is used for is added to Fabric `Capacity administrators`.
+- Check if your SPN, MSI or User that is used for Provider authentication is added to Fabric `Capacity administrators`.
 - Check if your Fabric Capacity is not in the `paused` state.

 ### I am getting error `Failed to create workspace identity`

-- If you manage Workspace using [`fabric_workspace` resource](../resources/workspace.md), ensure that you have assigned Fabric Capacity to the Workspace.
+- If you manage Workspace using [`fabric_workspace`](../resources/workspace.md) resource, ensure that you have assigned Fabric Capacity to the Workspace.
 - Check if your Fabric Capacity assigned to the Workspace is not in the `paused` state.

 ### I am getting error `Workspace name already exists`

-- Ensure that you have provided the unique name for the Workspace.
+- Ensure that you have provided the unique name for the Workspace that does not exist in the Fabric yet.

+### Operations take too long to complete or timeout

+You can observe some Terraform operations take time to complete with the messages like `Still creating...`, `Still reading...`, etc. or end up with a timeout error.
+This can happen due to various reasons such as network latency or [Fabric API throttling](https://learn.microsoft.com/rest/api/fabric/articles/throttling).

+Try to increase the global timeout for the operations by setting the [`timeout`](../index.md#timeout) attribute in the Provider block, or you can set the timeout for the specific Resource or Data-Source using the `timeouts` attribute.